oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 Designated experts should apply at least the following criteria when reviewing proposed registrations:

-- they should not duplicate existing functionality
+- the mechanism should not duplicate existing functionality
-- they are likely generally applicable, as opposed to being used for a single application
+- the mechanism is likely generally applicable, as opposed to being used for a single application
-- the proof of possession mechanism is sufficiently described how to work in combination with a client attestation
+- the specification sufficiently describes how the Proof of Possession mechanism works in combination with a Client Attestation

 IANA must only accept registry updates from the designated experts and should direct all requests for registration to the review mailing list.